Colorectal Cancer

 3. Colonoscopy every 10 years.

-The Government launched a Colorectal Cancer Screening Programme which subsidise asymptomatic Hong Kong residents aged between 50 and 75 to undergo FOBT screening every two years for prevention of colorectal cancer.
+The Government-launched Colorectal Cancer Screening Programme subsidises eligible asymptomatic Hong Kong residents aged between 50 and 75 to undergo screening regularly for prevention of colorectal cancer.
 Under the programme, participants can receive a FOBT screening provided by an enrolled primary care doctor.
-If the test result is positive, the participant will be referred to an enrolled colonoscopy specialist to receive a colonoscopy examination subsidised by the Government.
+If the test result is positive, the participant will need to be assessed by colonoscopy and therefore be referred to an enrolled colonoscopy specialist.
 If the result is negative, the participant is advised to repeat the screening two years later.

 You may visit the website of the Colorectal Cancer Screening Programme for more details.